FOSDEM/website/content/manuals/program/devroom.md

 keep this devroom-manager mailing list for messages and discussion that may be of interest to other devrooms.

-Secondly, we create mail aliases &lt;room&gt;-devroom-manager@fosdem.org that provide a convenient way for us to contact each other, for example to discuss moving proposed talks between devrooms.
+Secondly, we create mail aliases &lt;room&gt;-devroom-manager@fosdem.org or &lt;room&gt;-devroom-manager@fosdem.org that provides a convenient way for us to contact each other, for example to discuss moving proposed talks between devrooms.
 Note that these alias expansions also include devrooms@fosdem.org.
 Again, please make sure you read those messages.